mozman/ezdxf/ezdxf/lldxf/README.md

 At the very base a DXF-file is an ASCII file containing loads of (group code, value) pairs, group code describes the type of the value (see TYPE_TABLE in types.py).

-The following specifies a line on layer 2 of index colour number 4 from (1,1,0) to (-1,-1,-1):
+The following specifies a line on layer 2 of index color number 4 from (1, 1, 0) to (-1, -1, -1):

 ```
 0